-1310 Broadway, Suite 201 Somerville, MA 02144-1837 Tel: 617.666.5300 contact@politicalresearch.org © Political Research Associates, 2021 All rights reserved.
-ISN 0275-9322 ISSUE 108 www.politicalresearch.org one Western New York county.
+contact@politicalresearch.org © Political Research Associates, 2024 All rights reserved.
+ISN 0275-9322 ISSUE 108 in one Western New York county.
 As Lipsitz tries to understand Erie County's "dubious distinction" of being home to an unusually high number of January 6th insurrectionists, she finds that it embodies several contradictions facing U.S. localities today: Democrats outnumber Republicans significantly, but as the county-home to Buffalo, the state's second largest city-becomes increasingly metropolitan and multiracial, far-right groups are mobilizing rural and suburban White conservatives who view themselves as an embattled minority.
 Against this backdrop, Lipsitz connects a lack of accountability for law enforcement violations and right-wing sheriffs' belief in their "ultimate authority" to growing authoritarianism in the U.S.

-Today's threats to U.S. democracy are not singular or without precedent-one only need look at the start of the 21st century and the early years of the War on Terror to see where White supremacist authority without accountability leads.
+Today's threats to U.S. democracy are not singular or without precedent-one only need look at the start of the 21st century and the continual War on Terror to see where White supremacist authority without accountability leads.
 In the first of this issue's two author Q&As, PRA Research Analyst Habiba Farh spoke with organizer and scholar Dr. Maha Hilal about her recent book, Innocent Until Proven Muslim (p.
 23), which critically assesses this war's ongoing legacy of injustice and makes a powerful argument for narrative interventions to end it.